unrival-protocol/documentation/source/whitepaper.rst

 Abstract
 --------

-Unrival is a protocol that enables its users (agents) to cooperate more effectively on accomplishing common goals.
+Unrival is a protocol that enables its users (agents) to cooperate more effectively on accomplishing common goals, or to become aware of them when surface-level conflict appears more imminent.
 Agents communicate their intentions via a set of shared objects, which constitute composable, bottom-up building blocks for maintaining complex social and economic relationships founded on mutual understanding and accountability.
+In addition, these objects are not just mental constructs - they have a physical existence as data that agents interface with.

-Any thing whose existence or validity can be confirmed or denied by third parties is an eligible Unrival object.
-This may leaves out some things, like agents' internal states, or inherentily unfalsifiable claims, but most things are included.
-In particular, those things with compromised credibility as of late, upon which many people may nonetheless come to depend -- like political parties, medicines, cryptocurrencies, advertisements, etc. -- are eligible objects.
-Thus, the credibility of these things can be asserted by their proponents, and confirmed or denied by the agents who experience them.
+Any thing whose existence or validity can be confirmed or denied by third parties (including computer programs) is an eligible Unrival object.
+This may leave out some things, such as first-person experiences, inherently unfalsifiable claims, and so on, but most things are included;  in particular, those things with compromisedy credibility as of late, upon which many people may nonetheless come to depend, like:

+- political parties

+- medicines

+- cryptocurrencies

+- advertisements

+- religious doctrines claiming practical benefit

+- lawyers

+- etc.

+are all eligible objects.
+The credibility of these things can be asserted by their proponents, and confirmed or denied by the agents who experience them first hand.
+Furthermore, these claims and the corresponding assessments thereof are accessible to all agents.

-The protocol itself can be stated as `a set of guidelines <protocol.html>`_ that are open to interpretation as far as technological implementation goes.
-An implementation seeking to mitigate the failure modes associated with some technological modalities will be described in the following, but it is by no means the only possible interpretation.
+The protocol itself can be stated as `a set of guidelines <protocol.html>`_, which are open to interpretation as far as technological implementation goes.
+One implementation will be described in this document, but it is by no means definitive.

 Overview
 --------